vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/04/003_shatrunAshanam/03_axyau_cha.md

 <details><summary>Griffith</summary>

-id
-4.3.3    We crush and rend to pieces both thine eyes, O...
-4.3.3    We crush and rend to pieces both thine eyes, O...
+We crush and rend to pieces both thine eyes, O Tiger, and thy jaws and all the twenty claws we break.
-Name: Comment, dtype: object
 </details>

 <details><summary>पदपाठः</summary>